opencog/link-grammar/README.md

 ./configure --disable-java-bindings
 ```

-By default, java requires a 64-bit binary, and not all macOS systems
-have a 64-bit devel environment installed.

 If you do want Java bindings, be sure to set the JDK_HOME environment
 variable to wherever `<Headers/jni.h>` is.
 Set the JAVA_HOME variable
 to the location of the java compiler.
 Make sure you have ant